stefandollase/blog.stefandollase.de/_posts/2014-10-07-shortcut-to-push-local-folder-to-webserver.md

 Finally, we start the webserver:

 {% highlight bash %}
-$ sudo service nginx restart
+$ sudo service nginx start
 {% endhighlight %}

 ## Setting up rsync

-Now that we have access to a running webserver, we can use rsync to push the files to the public:
+Now that we have access to a running webserver, we can use rsync to publish our files:

 {% highlight bash %}
 $ rsync -aiP --del -e ssh "$localfolder" remoteuser@server:hdd/